stbnrivas/dataModels/specs/ngsi-ld_howto.md

 ### Entity Creation (`application/ld+json`)

 Observe that the request MIME type is set to `application/ld+json`.
 The `@context` contains two parts: the ETSI Core `@context` and the FIWARE Data Models `@context'.
-The ETSI core `@context` part could have been omitted as it is always implict.
+The ETSI core `@context` part could have been omitted as it is always implicit (and cannot be overwritten).

-Note: When using application/ld+json the payload must always contain a @context member.
+Note: When using `application/ld+json` the payload must always contain a @context member.

 ```
 curl -X GET \